 Led by former Philadelphia Phillies first baseman and World Series Champion, Ryan Howard, along with Managing Partners Wayne Kimmel and Jon Powell, SeventySix Capital is uniquely positioned to support the growth of Diamond Kinetics.
 SeventySix Capital deepens the sports-industry expertise of investors in the company that already includes Pittsburgh Pirates Principal Owner and Chairman Bob Nutting, and former Pittsburgh Steeler Troy Polamalu.

-Founded by Dr. William Clark and C.J.
-Handron, Diamond Kinetics provides cutting-edge tools, technology, and training content to coaches, parents, and players, with the ultimate goal of helping every player improve, develop their skills, and have more fun playing the game.
+Founded in 2013 by University of Pittsburgh Professor of Mechanical Engineering, Dr. William Clark, and C.J.
+Handron, Diamond Kinetics provides cutting-edge tools, technology, and training content to coaches, parents, and players, with the ultimate goal of helping players improve, develop their skills, and have more fun playing the game.

-Diamond Kinetics’ tech-enabled products, including the SwingTracker sensors and PitchTracker ‘smart’ balls, are used some of the biggest names in baseball.
-Industry partners include Perfect Game, Marucci, Ripken Baseball, Babe Ruth League and top collegiate baseball and softball teams from all over the U.S. Furthermore, the use of Diamond Kinetics products by professional organizations continues to grow significantly as the availability of smart enabled bats rapidly expands.
+Diamond Kinetics’ tech-enabled products, including the SwingTracker Bat Sensors and PitchTracker Smart Baseballs, are used some of the biggest names in baseball.
+Industry partners include Perfect Game, Marucci, Ripken Baseball, Babe Ruth League and top collegiate baseball and softball teams from all over the U.S. Furthermore, the use of Diamond Kinetics products by professional organizations continues to grow significantly as the availability of smart-enabled bats rapidly expands.
 Diamond Kinetics now partners with 14 major bat manufacturers to enable the SwingTracker bat sensor to embed directly into their bats.

 With the financial and operational support of SeventySix Capital, Diamond Kinetics will be able to continue to enhance and refine their cutting-edge sensors, smart balls and family of mobile apps, making each more robust, dynamic, interactive and ultimately, better for continued player development.

 “We’re very pleased and truly optimistic about the investment from Ryan and his team.
 His expertise and relationships in the baseball industry, both as a major league player and father, will serve to make Diamond Kinetics the leader in the baseball and softball technology industry,” said Handron.
-“In addition, Wayne’s knowledge and experience in the venture capital and sports tech industry will be extremely helpful as we continue to introduce new products, services and partnerships.
+“In addition, (SeventySix Capital Managing Partner) Wayne Kimmel’s knowledge and experience in the venture capital and sports tech industry will be extremely helpful as we continue to introduce new products, services and partnerships.

 — Diamond Kinetics (@DiamondKinetics) February 20, 2019